 - We work hard to keep Chess.com a safe and positive community for chess players around the world, and are sad whenever any account is closed.
 That said, the process of investigating the fair play of our members is a never ending one!

-- Chess.com employs two full time salary employees dedicated to the research, prevention, and ultimately, the closure of accounts found to have accessed illegal assistance during their chess games.
+- Chess.com employs nine full time salary employees dedicated to the research, prevention, and ultimately, the closure of accounts found to have accessed illegal assistance during their chess games.
 Our team is constantly going through the games of our top players, submitting those games into our "Fair Play Detection System", and evaluating clean play vs non-clean play.

 What happens to a player who is found to have violated the rules of Fair Play on Chess.com?

 - We close their account immediately; all games in progress are awarded to their opponents.

 - In extreme cases, we do restore points going back for the last 100 games or the last three months (after that point the result of any individual game becomes statistically insignificant).

 - In many "first time abuser" cases, we offer a chance for admission and apology.
 If this is given, we will sometimes allow the opening of a new account; however, never is a user convicted of Fair Play abuse allowed to open the same account again.

 What should I do if my opponent accuses me of Fair Play violations?